It Is Never Too Late to Mend (1911 film): Critical

 An interesting piece... adapted by W.J.
 Lincoln for dumb show purposes, and Johnson and Gibson had prepared three or four thousand feet of photographs for reproduction on the screen.
 The picture promised well for the future of the Australian "art film" industry.
-Theadapter has "potted" the novel, rather than the drama of the same name, and done it very well.
+The adapter has "potted" the novel, rather than the drama of the same name, and done it very well.
 The actors look their parts and play them dramatically, and the heroine, who is a first consideration and the only girl in the piece, fills the bill quite charmingly.
-For about an hour "It’s Never Too Late To Mend " kept a packed house interested.
+For about an hour It’s Never Too Late To Mend kept a packed house interested.
 A man with a ripe, sonorous voice supplied brief descriptive details, and kept the story in a state of coherency, the only noticeable shortcoming being the absence of a moral tag, to the effect that the conversion of the English thief, Tom Robinson, had been fully completed in The Sunny South.

 The Sydney Sunday Times said there "was special performances by a company of Australian actors."

 Melbourne's Table Talk called it "a most gratifying success in all ways.
 The pictures are clear and the acting is adequate, while to our ideas it is more natural, for it has not the Gallic mannerisms and excessive gesture noticeable in some of the imported pictorial dramas, which are usually interpreted by French artists."

 The Riverine Herald stated "the cast was well chosen and well balanced, and the dramatic action of the play was finely brought out."

 The Launceston Examiner said "in its construction the adapter has endeavoured to retain all the main and most salient features of the novel, allowing for the bridging over of many incidents, to make a natural sequence and clear-cut story."

 The Launceston Daily Telegraph said the novel had been "exceedingly well adapted by W. J. Lincoln... [a] magnificent pictorial representation, so full of strong human interest".

-USA Release
+USA release

 The film was released in the US in August 1914.

 Legacy

-The box office success of the film encouraged the Tait brothers and Millard and Johnson to appoint Lincoln as the main director for their new company, Amalgamated Pictures, which operated for over a year.
+The box office success of the film encouraged the Tait brothers and Millard and Johnson to appoint W.J.
+Lincoln as the main director for their new company, Amalgamated Pictures, which operated for over a year.